gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - A request in this context is a single dependency resolution, that is to say a call to `DefaultDependencyResolver#resolve`.
     - The factory should accept a `ResolveContext` instance
-    - The factory should create an instance of a `ResolverProvider` based on a `Query` object
-    - The `Query` represents contextual information necessary to instantiate a `ResolverProvider`.
-In particular, it wraps the `ResolveContext` instance.
     - Update `DefaultDependencyResolver` to use the factory to instantiate a new `ResolverProvider`, providing it with a `ResolveContext`.
 - Replace direct instantiation of `LocalLibraryDependencyResolver` in `BuildScopeServices` with a call to the factory
     - Create a `JavaLibraryResolverProvider` which accepts a `ResolveContext` as a constructor argument and delegates to a `LocalLibraryDependencyResolver`
     - Update `LocalLibraryDependencyResolver` to accept a `JvmBinarySpec` as a constructor argument.
 This spec provides information to the resolver about the usage of the library